InnoFail/processing/p5js/readme.md

 ### ***Topics***
 - Constructors
 - Setter functions
-  - public usable setter functions
+  * public usable setter functions
-  - private setter functions
+  * private setter functions
  - Getter functions
-   - public getter functions
+   * public getter functions
-   - private getter functions
+   * private getter functions
+   * functions that returns this object
  - Other functions
-    - all other functions are private and are deprected to be used driectly in the code
+    * all other functions are private and are deprected to be used driectly in the code
  - Miscellaneous
-   - variables held by ui.js file
+   * variables held by ui.js file
-   - colors and themes in help.js file
+   * colors and themes in help.js file
   - Examples
  - Summary

   ## Descriptions
 ### ***Constructors***
+--> To remember
-   There are two constructor available in ui.js file and that is `ui()` and `ui(ui_parent)` without any parameters.
+ : There are two constructor available in ui.js file and that is ui()` and `ui(ui_parent)` without any parameters.
    __ui()__ is only for public use while __ui(ui_parent)__ is a private construct used by copy() function behind the back.

  ---------------------------------------